 - Metadata such as the name of the VM, time zone, and other information about the VM.

 - A description of the devices in the VM, including virtual CPUs (vCPUS), storage devices, input/output devices, network interface cards, and other hardware, real and virtual.

 - VM settings such as the maximum amount of memory it can use, restart settings, and other settings about the behavior of the VM.

-For more information on the contents of an XML configuration, see Viewing information about virtual machines.
+For more information on the contents of an XML configuration, see Sample virtual machine XML configuration.